-You can set up an SSTP server in Keenetic.
-It allows you to remotely connect users to the local network.
+You can set up an SSTP server in your Keenetic.
+It allows you to connect users to the local network remotely.

 NOTE: Important!
-The main advantage of the SSTP (Secure Socket Tunnel Protocol) tunnel is its ability to work through the cloud, i.e. it allows you to establish a connection between the client and the server, even if there are private IP addresses on both sides.
+The main advantage of the SSTP (Secure Socket Tunnel Protocol) tunnel is its ability to work through the Keenetic KeenDNS cloud servers, i.e. it allows you to establish a connection between the client and the server, even if there are private IP addresses on both sides.
 All other VPN servers require a public IP address.

 Data transfer in the SSTP tunnel is carried out with the help of HTTPS traffic.

-Since the SSTP server works through the Keenetic Cloud servers, its speed depends on the number of users using the cloud and their activity.
+Since the SSTP server works through the KeenDNS cloud, its speed depends on the number of users using the cloud and their activity.

 To configure the server, it is necessary to install the 'SSTP VPN server' component.
 You can do this on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.